arthurhughes27/RISE-project/README.md

 # RISE-project
-Repository accompanying the paper "Rank-Based Identification of High-dimensionalSurrogate Markers :  Application to Vaccinology"
+Repository accompanying the paper "Rank-Based Identification of High-dimensional Surrogate Markers :  Application to Vaccinology"

 All data from the data application has been removed for data protection purposes.